skatejs/named-slots/README.md

 ## Polyfilled

-These are members which are already polyfilled.
+These are members which are already polyfilled along with notes about their implementation details.

 ### Properties

 - `Element.assignedSlot` - Available on every node at time of creation.
 Available in WebKit after being added to a shadow root.
+- `Element.childElementCount`
+- `Element.children` - Same as `Node.childNodes` except that it only contains element nodes.
+- `Element.firstElementChild`
 - `Element.innerHTML`
+- `Element.lastElementChild`
+- `Element.nextElementSibling`
-- `Element.outerHTML` - Only the getter is polyfilled.
+- `Element.outerHTML`
-- `Node.childNodes`
+- `Element.previousElementSibling`
+- `Node.childNodes` - Returns an array instead of a `NodeList`, however, it applies an `item()` function so things expecting it to behave like a `NodeList` don't break.
 - `Node.firstChild`
 - `Node.lastChild`
 - `Node.nextSibling`
-- `Node.nodeValue` - Doesn't need polyfilling because its return value is `null` for all element nodes.
 - `Node.parentElement`
 - `Node.parentNode`
 - `Node.previousSibling`
 - `Node.textContent`
-- `NonDocumentTypeChildNode.nextElementSibling`
-- `NonDocumentTypeChildNode.previousElementSibling`
-- `ParentNode.childElementCount`
-- `ParentNode.children`
-- `ParentNode.firstElementChild`
-- `ParentNode.lastElementChild`

 ### Methods

+- `Element.attachShadow()`
 - `HTMLSlotElement.getAssignedNodes()` - Only available after being added to a shadow root.
 - `Node.appendChild()`
 - `Node.hasChildNodes()`
 - `Node.insertBefore()`
 - `Node.removeChild()`
 - `Node.replaceChild()`

 ## Maybe